 Your small business website should be a part of your overall marketing strategy.
 There is no point in having a website if you don’t have a plan in place for how it will work for you.
 First thing you and your web designer should do is map out all your business goals.
 Why do you want or need a website?
 Who will your website serve?
 What action will visitors take when they land on a particular page?
 Without a clear goal, your small business website will become just another out there collecting dust on the web.

-Visitors to your website have to resonate with you and your brand.
+Visitors to your small business website have to resonate with you and your brand.
 What?
 You don’t have a brand?
-That’s a mistake that could cost you dearly.
+That’s a mistake that could cost you dearly!
 It’s important that you have a consistent brand across all mediums and your small business website is a huge part of your brand.
 Once you and your web designer have developed a brand image, it’s time to figure out who you are trying to attract to your business.
-Determine who your target audience is and build your website around speaking directly to them.
+Determine who your target audience is and build your small business website around speaking directly to them.
 Speak in their language and solve their problems.
 Don’t just talk about what you do!
 Instead, talk about how you can help your customers achieve their goals or solve their problems.

-For example, if your business is selling organic baby food, why should we buy from you?
-How does my baby, and me for that matter, benefit from buying from you over the competition?
-Does organic baby food ensure better nutrition for babies?
-Is it free of pesticides?
-Why would it matter if it didn’t contain pesticides?
 Use your small business website to sell your visitors on how you can help them and why your product or service is the better choice.
 If you stick to all about what you do and not how it benefits your customers, your sales will flatline.

 Engage and Nurture

 The reality is a lot of your visitors are, well, just that.
 They are surfing for a product or service trying to figure out if your small business website is the one they want to engage with.
 What do you do about those tire kickers who are just snooping around?
 Do you let them just peruse your website and then bounce?
 Not if you want them to be a future customer!